cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 | ReplaceSpecialCharsBetweenLettersWithSpace          | Replaces special characters between letters and letters with a space.                            | "Coding all^^!#%%hours seven##%days"  | "Coding all hours seven days" |
 +-----------------------------------------------------+--------------------------------------------------------------------------------------------------+---------------------------------------+-------------------------------+

-The last 5 rules above remove special characters in different contexts.
+The last 5 rules (:attr:`ReplacePunctuationAtWordStartWithSpace`, :attr:`ReplacePunctuationAtWordEndWithSpace`, :attr:`ReplaceSpecialCharsBetweenLettersAndDigitsWithSpace`, :attr:`ReplaceSpecialCharsBetweenDigitsAndLettersWithSpace`, :attr:`ReplaceSpecialCharsBetweenLettersWithSpace`) above remove special characters in different contexts.
 These special characters can be specified in the config using the key, :attr:`keep_special_chars`.
 By default, :attr:`keep_special_chars` includes :attr:`@`, :attr:`[`, :attr:`]` and :attr:`'` represented as a single string.
 A custom set of special characters can be specified in :attr:`config.py`.